lafala-ufba/lafala-ufba.github.io/_pages/recruitment.md

 ## Joining the study group

-If you are interested in joining our study group, contact us: lafala-ufba at gmail.com
+If you are interested in joining our study group, contact us!

 ## Undergraduate students

+If you are interested in joining the lab, contact us!

 ## Graduate students